top of page

 Short Sands responds best to a west swell around 280 degrees, which allows wave energy to wrap cleanly into the cove.
 A larger south swell can also produce quality waves as energy bends around the headlands, especially when paired with the right tide.

 For learning, the goal is not power but shape.
-Smaller west or south swells with longer intervals—12 seconds or more—tend to produce slower, more forgiving waves that are easier to paddle into and control.
-These conditions allow surfers to focus on fundamentals instead of survival.
+Smaller west or south swells with longer intervals—12 seconds or more—tend to produce slower, more forgiving waves.
+These waves are easier to paddle into and control, allowing surfers to focus on fundamentals instead of survival.

 Wind: The Quiet Difference Maker